ldn-softdev/Rpnn/README.md

 \- then it's indeed could be that NN is overtrained, or the selected training set is _*unrepresentative*_ (e.g.: it could be made of data showing a strong input-output correlations while weak correlation data were left out)

-> Important: the computational power of the NN is driven by the number of synapses and not by the number of neurons!
+> Important: the computational power of the NN is driven mostly by the number of synapses and not so much by the number of neurons!